 In its 30 years of operating, FDC has worked in various areas of international development and cooperation, primarily economic development, and has:

-Led the financial inclusion agenda of the APEC Finance Ministers since 2010.
-In conjunction with the APEC Business Advisory Council, FDC runs programs within the Finance Ministers Process, culminating in annual policy recommendations provided to Finance Ministers, Central Bank Governors and their deputies addressing financial inclusion concerns and opportunities.
+- Been part of the leadership team driving the financial inclusion agenda of the APEC Finance Ministers since 2010.
+In conjunction with the APEC Business Advisory Council, FDC and Asian Development Bank run programs within the Finance Ministers Process, culminating in annual policy recommendations provided to Finance Ministers, Central Bank Governors and their deputies addressing financial inclusion concerns and opportunities.

 Typically, FDC initiatives aim at a strategic and institutional level informed by grassroots and country-specific circumstances.
 More recently, FDC expanded its agenda to include inclusive growth and development in areas such as asset accumulation, economic and digital integration.